Carl Vinson

 Carl Vinson (November 18, 1883 – June 1, 1981) was an American politician who served in the U.S. House of Representatives for over 50 years and was influential in the 20th century expansion of the U.S. Navy.
 He was a member of the Democratic Party and represented Georgia in the House from 1914 to 1965.
 He was known as "The Father of the Two-Ocean Navy".
 He is the longest-serving member of the United States House of Representatives from the state of Georgia.
 From 1961 to 1965, he served as the Dean of the US House of Representatives as the longest serving member of the body.

-USS Carl Vinson, the third Nimitz-class aircraft carrier, is named after Vinson.
+USS Carl Vinson, the third Nimitz-class aircraft carrier, is named after him.

 Early years

 Vinson was born in Baldwin County, Georgia, where he attended local schools and Georgia Military College.
 He graduated with a law degree from Mercer University in 1902 and was a member of the Kappa Alpha Order.
 After some years of practice, he was elected to the Georgia House of Representatives in 1908.
 After losing a third term following redistricting, he was appointed as judge of the Baldwin County court.

-Following the sudden death of US Senator Augustus Bacon, Representative Thomas W. Hardwick of Georgia's 10th congressional district was nominated to fill Bacon's Senate seat.
-Vinson announced his candidacy for Hardwick's seat in Congress.
-Vinson defeated three opponents.
-By this time, most of Georgia's African Americans had been disenfranchised since the turn of the century, after the state passed laws and a new constitution making voter registration more difficult.
-The Republican Party was hollowed out in the state.
-Vinson was the youngest member of Congress (30 years old) when he was sworn in on November 3, 1914.
+Following the sudden death of U.S. Senator Augustus Bacon, Representative Thomas W. Hardwick of Georgia's 10th congressional district was nominated to fill Bacon's Senate seat.
+Vinson announced his candidacy for Hardwick's seat in Congress and defeated three opponents.
+He was the youngest member of Congress (30 years old) when he was elected on November 3, 1914.